Returns the moving sum of each time series over the specified time window.

 You can get an even clearer picture of trends if you pick a bigger time window, as in the following example that sums all points over the last 1d, and shows that information in an 8d view window.

-Wavefront pre-aligns metrics for performance reasons when more than 100 time series are used in an aggregate function and displays a warning.
+The query engine pre-aligns metrics for performance reasons when more than 100 time series are used in an aggregate function and displays a warning.
 In most cases, for instance, where a metric reflects a parameter changing over time, you can ignore the warning.